This is an expanded version of the original Instagram post found here.

 It also helped that the book we used this time around, A Stage Full of Shakespeare Stories, included an illustrated cast of characters to aid in our short term memory problems for narration.
 The rest of the pages include a couple more illustrations weaved within the story.

 Needless to say, our attempt at saving Shakespeare with The Tempest in our homeschool worked wonders!
 The play had the right amount of romance, adventure, and magic that concluded with a hopeful message of forgiveness.
 And it is only fitting to reboot our Shakespeare studies with one of the bard’s very last plays.
 We have since covered The Tempest, Macbeth, and Romeo and Juliet.
-I reckon that learning three plays in a year would suffice, don’t you think?
 We have also utilized the beautiful KinderGuides Early Learning Guide to Shakespeare’s Romeo and Juliet to our advantage in studying the last play.

 More recently, we have acquired The Usborne Complete Shakespeare which includes the stories from all the plays.
 The book also features colorful illustrations displaying the characters before you get to the story.
 However, you will find that the rest of the pages only provide text without any illustrations.
 You can see a flip-through of the book below provided by Books for Kids: